Chethan616/U.A.C.C/assets/images/README.md

 # Images directory
-This directory contains image assets for the UACC app.
+This directory contains image assets for the Cairo app.